arxvl/guitar-store-landing-page/README.md

-# Guitar Landing Page
+# Guitar Store Landing Page

 A modern and responsive landing page for showcasing a premium guitar.
-It highlights product features, specifications, customer reviews, and includes a contact form, footer with dynamic year, and a dark/light mode toggle.

 ---